British Columbia General Employees' Union: Structure and history

 Most members of BCGEU Components 1, 5, 6, 12 and 20 are covered by B.C.'s Public Service Pension Plan.
-This pension plan currently has equity of over $23 billion.
-Most members of the other components are covered by the Municipal Pension Plan (MPP), the College Pension Plan (CPP) or the union's own targeted benefit pension plan.
+Most members of Components 3, 4, 7 and 8 are covered by the Municipal Pension Plan (MPP), and College instructors in Component 7 are covered by the College Pension Plan (CPP).
+Some members in 3, 4, 10 and 17 in the private sector are covered by the BC Target Benefit Pension Plan.

-As the nature of public sector employment has changed in recent decades in British Columbia, the number of BCGEU members who work directly for the government has declined while the number of BCGEU members doing work that has been devolved from the provincial government or contracted to the private sector has increased.
-The BCGEU is now the leading union organizing casino workers in the province, negotiating strong collective agreements.

-Political involvement

-Although the union's constitution commits the union to not affiliating with any political party, the BCGEU has been a significant and long-term supporter of the BC New Democratic Party, contributing $157,770.64 in the year following the 2009 provincial election.

 Staff

-BCGEU staff are themselves unionized, being represented by the Union Workers' Union (UWU) and MoveUP, the Movement of Union Professionals.
+Most BCGEU staff are themselves unionized, represented by either the Union Workers' Union (UWU) or MoveUP, the Movement of Union Professionals.
 Bargaining between the BCGEU and its servicing staff (then members of -CEP) employees broke down in 2005, resulting in a multi-week strike.